 Finally, on our way to Puerto Natales (Pt.
-Natales) today after yesterday’s drama.
+Natales) today after yesterday’s taxi drama.

-The start of the trip was dark, icy, with winding roads on Route 3, but eventually opened up to flat plains with tuffs of shrub once more, as we made our way north-west across to Pt.
+The start of the trip was dark and icy around winding roads on Route 3.
+Eventually, the road opened up to flat plains with tuffs of shrub once more, as we made our way north-west across to Pt.
 Natales.

 You cross into a different time zone when crossing from Argentina to Chile, with Chile being an hour behind.